pizzamnchr/pizzamnchr/README.md

 - February - Project Hail Mary
 - March - Berserk Deluxe Edition Volume 1
 - April - The Abandoned
-- May - Blood, Sweat, and Pixels + The Creative Gene + The Hobbit
+- May - Blood, Sweat, and Pixels + The Creative Gene + Mistborn: The Final Empire
+- June - The Hobbit + The Last Wish

 **Notable accomplishments**
 - Completed all the mainline Halo games on legendary difficulty